CloudNationHQ/terraform-azure-sql/README.md

 Using a dedicated module, we've developed a naming convention for resources that's based on specific regular expressions for each type, ensuring correct abbreviations and offering flexibility with multiple prefixes and suffixes

 Full examples detailing all usages, along with integrations with dependency modules, are located in the examples directory

+To streamline integration with the enterprise scale module, private endpoints can also make use of [existing zones](https://github.com/CloudNationHQ/terraform-azure-pdns/tree/main/examples/existing-zone).

 ## Authors